Student Accommodation

 Applying for University accommodation

-If you're thinking of applying for University owned, managed or approved accommodation (often called halls of residence), then you can browse the options on this page.
+If you're thinking of applying for University owned, managed or approved accommodation (often called halls of residence), there are some steps to follow to secure your booking:

-1. To begin your accommodation application, accept your offer of a place at Falmouth University
+1. To begin your accommodation application, you must accept your offer of a place at Falmouth University.

-2. For new students, accommodation applications open from 12pm on 3 April 2025
+2. For new undergraduate students, accommodation applications will open in Spring 2026.

-3. To apply, register for Room Service, our accommodation platform
+3. To apply, register for Room Service, our accommodation booking platform.

-Instead of being a first-come-first-serve system, we use a ballot to determine the accommodation you'll be offered, so that the process is as fair as possible (ballot closes at 5pm on 9 June 2025).
-We’ll take your preferences into account, but can’t guarantee what sort of room you will be allocated.
+Instead of being a 'first-come-first-serve' system, we use a ballot to determine the accommodation you'll be offered, so that the process is as fair as possible (the ballot closes in early June 2026).
+We’ll take your preferences into account, but can’t guarantee what type of room you will be allocated.
 Please be aware that some of our rooms in Glasney Student Village are shared.

-If you require an Individual Learning Plan (ILP), you can follow the link available at the end of your application for accommodation.
+If you require or are in receipt of an Individual Learning Plan (ILP), you can follow the link available at the end of your accommodation application for more support.

 How accommodation is allocated